French roadmap sets blistering pace for Lebanon to change course

 Also within a month, it should scrap current plans to build a controversial power station in Selaata, north of Beirut, and set up a national anti-corruption authority.

 Mustapha Adib, the former ambassador to Germany, was designated prime minister hours before Macron arrived.
-Before taking up the post, he must secure approval for his cabinet, which usually takes months.
-Macron set a two-week deadline.
+Before taking up the post, he must form a cabinet, which usually takes months.
+Macron said politicians agreed to do this in two weeks.

 "The challenges are overwhelming and cannot bear delay," Adib said after meeting politicians on Wednesday.